oracle-livelabs/developer/multicloud-azuredevops-oracledb/configurevault/configurevault.md

 ## Introduction

 In this lab, we will set up Azure Vault and Azure Config access to it for microservices/applications.
-We will add the vault secrets and config that will be used by the microservice(s) in AKE to make connections to the Oracle Database in OCI.
+We will add the vault secrets and config that will be used by the microservice(s) in AKE to make application s connections to the Oracle Database in OCI.

 *Estimated Time:* 10 minutes